wagnerhsu/project-sql-server-samples/samples/features/security/ledger/azure-sql-database/README.md

 ### Key Takeaways

-Ledger makes your data tamper-evident and cryptographically verifiable, which helps ensure non-repudiation, eliminating a need to run laborous manual audits and time-consuming investigations.
+Ledger makes your data tamper-evident and cryptographically verifiable, which helps ensure non-repudiation, eliminating a need to run laborious manual audits and time-consuming investigations.

 ## Cleanup

 To permanently remove all demo resources:

 1. Run the **cleanup.ps1** PowerShell script in the setup folder.
-1. When prompted, enter your demo resource group name and your subscripton id, and sign in to Azure.
+1. When prompted, enter your demo resource group name and your subscription id, and sign in to Azure.
 1. Confirm you want to delete resource group.